Teradata/stacki-wiki/wiki/Interacting/Stacki-Rest.md

 ## Installing Stacki REST API

 The Stacki REST API is distributed as a web service running as a Django Application.
-The Stacki REST API is available.

 By default, Stacki includes a webservice client, and creates admin credentials to help validate the API.

 ## Testing the ReST API

-Stacki comes with a build in webservice client.
+Stacki comes with a built in webservice client.
 The webservice client is called **wsclient**.
 The webservice admin credentials are placed in `/root/stacki-ws.cred`